Irving09/kubernetes-learning/README.md

 ```
 bash ./setup.sh
 ```
-Run the above command to setup the entire cluster including all instalations below and follow all the prompts.
+Run the above command to setup the entire cluster and follow all the prompts.

 ## Load test the cluster
 ```
-bash ./load-test.sh (in another terminal)
+bash ./load-test.sh
 ```
 Make sure your cluster is completely booted up and all applications are ready before starting the load tests